philwhiles/frettler/README.md

 color support.

 Frettler perfoms all of its scale and chord calculations using first principles. ie it does not resort to using tables of data obtained from online references etc.
-The only data it needs to perform its calculations, is the definition of individual intervals, and the scale and chord patterns indiviudal use of those intervals.
+The only data it needs to perform its calculations, is the definition of individual intervals, and the scale and chord patterns individual use of those intervals.

 UPDATE: Frettler has been extensively updated so that it now displays flats when it should.
 For scales, frettler uses the circle of fifths to determine if a key contains flats or sharps.
-Point of fact - it now has a class called LineOfFifths, which calculates from first principles the major and minor chords in the circle of fifths and the sharps/flats in each.
+In fact it now has a class called LineOfFifths, which calculates from first principles the major and minor chords in the circle of fifths and the sharps/flats in each.
 It is a line rather than a circle, as it does not (currently!) need to traverse around the circle.
 When displaying a scale and the diatonic chords for that scale are generated using the '--chords' or '-c' argument, the notes in the chords are flats or sharps depending on the scale.
 When displaying just a chord, sharps are always used.
+Changes to show flats in chords was abandoned for the time being when I realised that it was not straightforward - if you can enlighten me as to what the theory rules are for deciding if a random chords notes should be flat or sharp please do!